Confirmed COVID-19 Cases*

 A: There are multiple ways in which a student can meet their placement requirements.
 An academic advisor will help you determine the status of your placement.
 You can speak with an advisor by emailing firstname.lastname@example.org

-A: If you have rented textbooks, they can be returned free by mail.
+A: If you have rented textbooks, they can be returned free by mail or dropped off on campus.
 Visit the bookstore's page for easy step-by-step rental return instructions and to create a free shipping label.

 A: Any PSC employee who contacts you will provide you with their name and department.
 During times such as these, scammers may attempt to take advantage of people through phishing scams or the sales of phony products.
 Do not reveal personal or financial information in email, and do not respond to email solicitations for this information.
 Most departments have a general mailbox.
 If in doubt, send an email to email@example.com.